debMan/cheatSheets/docker-cheatsheet.md

 docker container start -ai ID    # attach STDOUT/STDERR and forward signals docker container attach ID
-docker container logs ID         # logs of a container docker container top ID          # process list in a container docker container inspect         # details of a container docker container stats           # stats for all or a single container
+docker container logs ID         # logs of a container
+# use -f to follow logs as the container runs
+docker container top ID          # process list in a container docker container inspect         # details of a container docker container stats           # stats for all or a single container